 SATURDAY WORKSHOP FOR PEOPLE LOVING SOMEONE IN ADDICTION

 Join other parents and partners loving someone with an addiction to learn new strategies for finding recovery from addiction for the whole family.
-This workshop teaches effective, research-proven elements of Community Reinforcement and Family Training (CRAFT).
+These workshops teaches effective, research-proven elements of Community Reinforcement and Family Training (CRAFT).
 It is a positive and respectful approach that focuses on solutions and understanding instead of blame.

 Whether your loved one is your child, spouse, or sibling, whether they are still using or in treatment, you are welcome to attend and be the leader of healthy change for your family.
-Attending a workshop is a cost-effective way to learn many of the CRAFT skills in one convenient Saturday workshop in the Seattle area.
+Attending a workshop is a cost-effective way to learn many of the CRAFT skills in convenient Saturday half-day workshops in the Seattle area.

-Learn more on the Family Recovery page and then request an enrollment form from me to reserve your spot in the next workshop: June 3, 2017
+Learn more on the Family Recovery page and then request an enrollment form from me to reserve your spot in the next workshop.

 All families are welcomed and respected